FAQs

 The Masterplan

 The O2 Centre and much of the car park will stay open for years to come because the Masterplan is being delivered in phases.
-Phase One will redevelop part of the car park and Homebase, delivering more than 650 homes (of which 36% will be affordable by floorspace), commercial space, a community centre, and improved pedestrian and cycle links between Finchley Road and West Hampstead.
+Phase One will redevelop part of the car park and the old Homebase and deliver homes, commercial space, community spaces and improved pedestrian and cycle links between Finchley Road and West Hampstead.
 In the interim, we have plans to revitalise the O2 Centre with new spaces for shopping, working, dining, living, and wellness.

 A car-free development is a requirement set by Camden Council and the Greater London Authority for all major schemes in well-connected parts of London.
 However, there will still be some parking for blue badge holders and service vehicles.